mGuv/CDDA-SaveScummer/README.md

   - If you checked out the source, this can just be done with `dotnet run` from the `CDDABackup` project directory
   - If you downloaded a built version, run the executable/equivalent for your OS
+- Play CDDA!
+  - As long CDDABackup is running, it will generate a backup after every save.

+### Where is my CDDA Save Directory?

+This will depend entirely on where you installed the game.
+If you installed it manually, find the path to your installation folder - or look at your CDDA shortcut to see where it goes.
+It is then the `save` directory in your installation folder.

+If you used the CDDA Launcher, first navigate to where you installed the launcher, then go in the `cdda` folder and then `save`.

 ### Restoring a Save